 How does static stretching affect an athlete's performance?

 Dr L.W.
-McDaniel and Bobbi Jo Dykstra discuss stretching and ask, "how may static stretching performed before competition, affect performance"?
+McDaniel and Bobbi Jo Dykstra discuss stretching and ask, "how may static stretching performed before a competition affect performance"?

 Stretching has been defined as applying a tensile force to lengthen the muscle and connective tissue.
-Many athletes have been taught to stretch before each workout or competition to increasing range of motion and potentially reducing the incidence of injuries.
-Since the early 1980s stretching has been promoted by sports medicine professionals.
+Many athletes have been taught to stretch before each workout or competition to increase their range of motion and potentially reduce injuries.
+Since sports medicine professionals have promoted the early 1980s stretching.
 Stretching has been thought to prevent injury and improve athletic performance.
-Unfortunately, what most people do not know is that isolated static stretching immediately before exercise may impair a person's strength and power and has no effect on injury prevention.
+Unfortunately, what most people do not know is that isolated static stretching immediately before exercise may impair a person's strength and power and does not affect on injury prevention.
 (Fields et al. 2007)

 Men taken from a university population were pre-and post-tested for isometric force and surface electromyography activity.
 These tests were performed on lower limb muscles, a range of motion in seated hip flexion, prone hip extension, ankle plantar and dorsiflexion, no-counter movement jump height, and ground contact time.
 Male participants were tested thirty, sixty, ninety, and one hundred and twenty minutes after static stretching.
 The group participated in an eighteen-minute static stretch routine for the hamstrings, quads, and plantar flexors.
 Each muscle group was stretched for forty-five seconds, which was repeated four times with fifteen-second rests.
-Shirier found differences in the effects of two different types of stretching, acute stretching just before exercise and regular stretching performed for days outside of exercise.
-He found that there was no benefit of acute stretching on isometric force production, isokinetic torque, or jumping height.
+Shirier found differences in the effects of two stretching types: acute stretching just before exercise and regular stretching performed for days outside of exercise.
+He found no benefit of acute stretching on isometric force production, isokinetic torque, or jumping height.
 Also, he found that regular stretching after exercise improved strength, jump height, and running speed.
-These findings suggest that acute stretching before exercise had no positive effects on strength and power while regular stretching after training or competition improved strength and speed.
+These findings suggest that acute stretching before exercise had no positive effects on strength and power, while regular stretching after training or competition improved strength and speed.